EnsoBuild/sdk-ts/README.md

 # Enso SDK

-The Enso SDK provides a set of tools and methods to interact with the Enso API.
-It includes functionalities for token approvals, routing, quoting, and balance checking.
+The Enso SDK provides a set of tools and methods to interact with the Enso shortcuts.
+It includes functionalities for automated swap routing, multichain routing, token approvals, quoting, and balance checking.

 ## Introduction